Previous panels

 - Dr. John Pomeroy (PhD) - Canada Research Chair in Water Resources and Climate Change, UNESCO Chair in Mountain Water Sustainability, director of the Global Water Futures and Global Water Futures Observatories programs at the University of Saskatchewan (USask) and the director of USask’s Centre for Hydrology

-- Dr. Michelle Foigel Sigueira (PhD) - Assistant Professor, Scientific Director, Sterilizer and Waterline Monitoring Service, Academic Director, College of Dentistry, Usask (DDS, DSc)
+- Dr. Michelle Foigel Siqueira (PhD) - Assistant Professor, Scientific Director, Sterilizer and Waterline Monitoring Service, Academic Director, College of Dentistry, Usask (DDS, DSc)

 - Matthew Taylor - PhD Candidate, School of Environment and Sustainability